thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 [`EventsController`](https://github.com/thoughtbot/ios-on-rails/blob/master/example_apps/rails/app/controllers/api/v1/events_controller.rb)
-is creating an `event`, but we are still getting an error when we run our spec (note: your expectation might have a different `id` number depending on how many time's you've run your test; that's fine):
+is creating an `event`, but we are still getting an error when we run our spec (note: your expectation might have a different `id` number depending on how many times you've run your test; that's fine):

     expect(response_json).to eq({ 'id' => event.id })